nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.4.Messages/index.md

  - **[Withdrawal Notice Accept Response]** - FHIR resource profiles combined to support the Withdrawal Notice Accept Response interface.
  - **[Withdrawal Notice Reject Response]** - FHIR resource profiles combined to support the Withdrawal Notice Reject Response interface.

+## Document Reference ##

+The current version of this DMS does not include the ability to transfer documents within the message construct.
+Should this functionality be required, the COFE-DocumentReference-1 DMS can be utilised.
+This provides the facility to encode any document type within the message stream.

+For more information about this DMS can be found here: [COFE-DocumentReference-1](https://nhsconnect.github.io/NHS-FHIR-CDA-DOCREF/Generated/Chapter.1.About/index.html)

 **Further Information**